OlsenSM91/Gymnastics-Management-WordPress-Plugin/README.md

 # WP Studio Manager

 WP Studio Manager is a modular WordPress plugin for managing classes, instructors and clients across many industries.
-The project began as a gymnastics management tool but now targets a wide range of studios including fitness, education, creative workshops and wellness centers.
-The plugin provides an extensible architecture with a flexible industry configuration system.
+The project began as a gymnastics management tool but now targets a wide range of studios including fitness, education, creative workshops, gymnastics programs and wellness centers.
+The plugin provides an extensible architecture with a flexible industry configuration system that adapts terminology for gyms, private trainers and studios alike.

 ## Project Goals
 - Replace expensive SaaS solutions like iClassPro and MindBody with a WordPress based alternative.